tranleduyan/ProjectOuterBase/README.md

 # About
 A 2D sci-fi top down pixel game built on a self-designed planet renovation story line in which humanity will eventually fly to another planet for life after the Earth's destruction.
 Upon landing this liveable planet - the Oatis, they met another alien civilization living here.
 Even though it is a planet with civilization, however, the life quality here and the infrastructure of the cities here has not advanced to high-level technology as humanity.
 In order to stay alive, humanity had decided to live  and grow with the Oatisians, help them achieve higher life quality.
 The player will be part of the community that helps the Oatisian rebuild and improve the planet, farming, building business, amusement centers, or renovating and rebuilding cities, exporing new areas and adventure quests.
 # Social Media
-Showcases and work progress contents are posted on Instagram: https://www.instagram.com/8thbitboi/
+Showcases and work progress contents are posted on Instagram, please check out at: https://www.instagram.com/8thbitboi/
 # Mechanics Features:
 I mostly used arrays to store grid information and Unity Game Engine built-in Scriptable Objects to programming these features.
 More about Scriptable Objects: https://docs.unity3d.com/Manual/class-ScriptableObject.html.
 For the game complexity, and progressing, I used Singleton techniques.
 These are grid-based implementations:
 1. Grid-based Cursor Visuals: The cursor will get the position of the grid and return whether or not the grid is suitable to perform the actions that player is requesting (e.g. Drop Items/ Chop/ Break/ Hoe/ Water/ Plant/ Place Item).
 If the grid/position can be performed such actions return in green cursor interface, otherwise it is red cursor interface.